 The term of this Contract shall be month-to-month until terminated on thirty (30) days advance written notice by either party; provided, however, that the provisions hereof shall survive termination of this Contract and continue to apply to any Transactions entered into between Counterparty and Company prior to the date of termination of this Contract until such time as any and all such Transactions are completed or terminated. .
 Notwithstanding any termination, the obligation to make payment and provisions of Sections 1.5, 8.1, 8.2, 8.3, 8.4, 13.9, 13.10, 13.11, 13.12, 13.14, and 13.5 shall continue to apply.

-O. The following paragraphs will be added to Section 13:
+O. The following paragraphs will be added to Section 13Any dispute relating to this Agreement shall may, by the mutual agreement of both parties, be resolved by binding, self-administered arbitration pursuant to the Commercial Arbitration Rules of the American Arbitration Association ("AAA") and all such proceedings shall be subject to the Federal Arbitration Act.
+There shall be three arbitrators.
+Each party shall designate an arbitrator, who need not be neutral, within 30 days of receiving notification of the filing with the AAA of a demand for arbitration.
+The two arbitrators so designated shall elect a third arbitrator.
+If either party fails to designate an arbitrator within the time specified or the two parties' arbitrators fail to designate a third arbitrator within 30 days of their appointment, the third arbitrator shall be appointed by the AAA.
+Only damages allowed pursuant to this Agreement may be awarded and the arbitrators shall have no authority to award treble, exemplary or punitive damages of any type under any circumstances regardless of whether such damages may be available under Texas New York law.

 13.10 DISCLAIMER OF WARRANTIES.
 EXCEPT FOR WARRANTIES MADE BY SELLER PURSUANT TO SECTIONS 5 AND 8, NEITHER PARTY MAKES ANY OTHER WARRANTIES, EXPRESS OR IMPLIED, AND EACH PARTY HEREBY EXPRESSLY DISCLAIMS ALL OTHER WARRANTIES, INCLUDING WITHOUT LIMITATION ANY WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE.

 Neither party shall disclose the terms of this Contract, any Transaction Confirmation, and/or any